Faisal-Daulay/Faisal-Daulay/README.md

 ### 👋 Hi there, I’m Faisal Daulay

-## I'm a Website Developer and Software Engineer!
+## I'm a Backend Developer
-- 🔭 I'm working as a freelancer!
+- 🔭 I'm working as a freelancer
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning focus on Website Developers and Software Engineer
+- 🌱 I’m currently learning focus on Backend Developer

 ### Connect with me: